How Real Estate Agents Should Best Represent Home Sellers

-Home sellers reading this article should understand that like every other industry there are those who are exceptional and others not so much.
+Home sellers reading this article should understand that like every other industry, there are those who are exceptional and others not so much.
 Most businesses have an 80/20 rule where 80 percent of the business is done by 20 percent of the people.
 The real estate industry is skewed much greater than that.
-In fact you might be amazed to know that 93% of all real estate transactions are completed by 7% of the members.
+In fact, you might be amazed to know that 93% of all real estate transactions are completed by 7% of the members.
 That is staggering!

 How can you increase the chances you will make the right choice in picking a real estate agent?
-This is actually an easy question to answer.
+This is an easy question to answer.
 You need to understand what things real estate agents should be doing for home sellers!
-When all of these tasks are completed in the correct manner the likelihood you will be a happy camper will increase exponentially.
+When all of these tasks are completed in the correct manner the likelihood, you will be a happy camper will increase exponentially.

 Your job now is finding that agent.
-By understanding the most important tasks a Realtor should be doing you will be better equipped to make a smart decision.
+By understanding the most important tasks, a Realtor should be doing you will be better equipped to make a smart decision.

 1. Price The Home Correctly.

 Pricing a home properly is bar none the most important thing you can do as a Realtor.
 Exceptional Real Estate agents avoid giving in to the desire to say what will make sellers happy just to attract business.
-Great Real Estate agents will price each home using their training, understanding of the market and comparable sales.
+Top notch Real Estate agents will price each home using their training, understanding of the market and comparable sales.

-Understanding how to price a home is one of an agents most important skills.
+Understanding how to price a home is one of an agent’s most valuable skills.
 Smart sellers should be looking for agents who sell homes for close to the original listing price.
 The best Real Estate agents have a reputation for pricing homes accurately and not telling a seller what they want to hear to get a listing.
 This is one of the lowest things a Real Estate agent can do and violates the code of ethics we are supposed to follow.

 As a seller, you should be aware that pricing a home too high can cause major issues in the sale.
 Buyers may avoid it, and if they avoid the home long enough, it will develop a bad reputation.
-Eventually, you will be forced to drop the price to be competitive in the marketplace, but by that point the bad rep will have stuck.
+Eventually, you will be forced to drop the price to be competitive in the marketplace, but by that point, the bad rep will have stuck.

 2. Market The Heck Out of The Property.

 Your Real Estate agent should be well versed on how to get the word out using all available marketing channels, not just the Multiple Listing Service (MLS).
-Ideally your Realtor should have a website that draws traffic and showcases all their properties for sale.
+Ideally, your Realtor should have a website that draws traffic and showcases all their properties for sale.
 They should also be using social media, like Facebook, Google+, Pinterest and other platforms, to spread the word.
-All of these online options take some time for an agent to develop, but will ultimately strengthen their business and help their clients homes get sold.
+All of these online options take some time for an agent to develop, but will ultimately strengthen their business and help their client’s homes get sold.